dungeonCrawlerInc/dungeonCrawler/README.md

 TO DO:

-    1. Items/Inventory/Character Stats - Need to set up areas to display items being worn, inventory slots, character name/lvl/etc.
+    Items/Inventory/Character Stats - Need to set up areas to display items being worn, inventory slots, character name/lvl/etc.

-    2. Combat Dialogue - Need to figure out how we're going to display messages, update them, etc.
+    Combat Dialogue - Need to figure out how we're going to display messages, update them, etc.

-    3. Need to have house map and town map
-          Make door usable to go back and forth between
-    4. (IMPORTANT) Need to develope game loop
+    (IMPORTANT) Need to develope game loop for moving all movable objects on grid

-    5. Need to add in NPC and randomized movement
+    Need to add in NPC and randomized movement

-    6. Need to add in enemy and create path finding towards character
+    Need to add in enemy and create path finding towards character

+    Write method to read saved levels from level designer and load into the game

+    Switch over from grid square types to gridType interface - branch out different classes of objects Give doors information that will allow them to load new levels

+    Add in save button to level designer
+    Fix level designer open width/height
+    Add in all options to level designer and all other files Add in fill method to level designer
+    Possibly change how things are saved in level designer files

 Minor Fixes Needed: